numinit/foundry-permalinks/README.md

 - v1.1.0:
     - [#1](https://github.com/numinit/foundry-permalinks/pull/1): Exception could be thrown if the ID permalink wasn't found
-    - Change default mode of operation to a new "Permalink button.
+    - Change default mode of operation to a new "Permalink" button.

 ### v1.0